davetayls/davetayls.github.com/_drafts/2017-05-16-the-power-of-typescript-for-react.md

 }
 ```

 You've probably worked it out 😎 you're a clever bunch.
-Our interface doesn't know the properties of the entity itself.
-We've added a generic `<E>` so that it can be defined at the point it is known so let's update our `IEntitiesState` to cater for this.
+Our interface cannot know the properties of the entity itself.
+We've added a generic `<E>` so that it can be defined at the point it *is* known, let's update our `IEntitiesState` to cater for this.

 ```typescript
 interface IEntitiesState {